BarquistLab/RIF-seq_repo/README.md

 rstan::stan_rdump(c("it_g", "it_gc", "it_gct", "it_gt", "it_t", "it_s", "it_b", "it_c"), file=RIF-seq_data.R, append=T)
 ```

+As explained in [^f1], we recommend using the log-normal model for the analysis of RIF-seq data, because it accounts for the delay because of ongoing transcription as well as for a finite baseline concentration of stable RNA which can be observed in RIF-seq data.

 ## Importing the cmdstan results with R

 cmdstan saves the results from the HMC sampler in a csv file, e.g. RIF-seq_results.csv.
 Since the csv files can be quite large, it is recommended to import them using ```fread```, e.g.